celestiaorg/celestia-zkevm-ibc-demo/provers/evm-prover/ARCHITECTURE.md

 The current architecture uses an indexer for Rollkit which:
 - Maps EVM block heights to their inclusion heights in Celestia
-- Stores raw block data submitted to Celestia
+- Stores pointers i.e inclusion height, blob commitment to data submitted to Celestia
 - Provides these as inputs for proving inclusion

 This mapping is used by the EVM Prover to locate the Celestia inclusion block when generating proofs.